 In April 2018, I performed wither bloom, a solo performance component of Contemplating motivation and responsibility with music by Callahan Connor, at Dance Matters: Into the Fire (Toronto, Canada).

-UPCOMING: In January 2019, I will embark on a four week residency titled Talking with Strangers to continue this research and re-develop my solo material into an evening-length performance (in collaboration with three other choreographers as Outside Eyes) at Culture Mill (Saxapahaw, USA).
+In January/February 2019, I will embark on a four week residency titled Talking with Strangers to continue this research and re-develop my solo material into a tour-able evening-length performance (in collaboration with three other choreographers as Outside Eyes) at Culture Mill (Saxapahaw, USA).

 Supported in part by the Toronto Arts Council, with funding from the City of Toronto